CordetG/cgula-rust-web-spr24/README.md

 ## MISC.
 Notes

+To be frank, I had quite a bit of personal struggles this term and `protesting` incidents negatively impacted me.
+However, to give myself some credit, I think I did okay despite these challenges.

 I decided to try to add the port `3060` as used in my application to vscode to see if it would be of any benefit for running a service.
 ![Screenshot of port-forwarding](./assets/port-forwarding.png)